theronpatrick/mickey/README.md

-### This is Theron Patrick's solution to the software engineer assignment.
+### This is Theron Patrick's solution to the Senior Software Engineer assignment.
 Below you'll find how to run the app.
 This assumes you have node.js installed on your machine.

 ### To view the app, visit http://theronp.com/mickey